jonaling/MegaportAssesment120322/README.md

 ---Class structures---
 Currently, all items in the text files are stored as ListObjects in the program.

-All sorting algorithms implement the SortingAlgoritm interface and are used via SortingFactory class.
+All sorting algorithms implement the SortingAlgorithm interface and are used via SortingFactory class.
 This follows a factory design pattern.
->>>>>>> master